VB-is-Terrible/Elements/Project.markdown

  * Adapt maker-dependencies to have multiple instances - Done
   * Allow title to be changeable - Done
- * Make a way to select a project for editing
+ * Make a way to select a project for editing - Done
- * Implement show JS
+ * Implement show JS - Buggy
  * Implement view/edit switch